agodwinp/linux-server-config/README.md

         CustomLog ${APACHE_LOG_DIR}/access.log combined
     </VirtualHost>

+> The **WSGIDaemonProcess** line specifies to use the virtual environment and its packages to run the application.

-Enable the new virtual host
+Now, enable the new virtual host.

     $ sudo a2ensite catalog

-To activate the new configuration reload the apache server
+Finally, to activate the new configuration reload the Apache server.

     $ sudo service apache2 reload

 ### 7. Install and configure PostgreSQL

+For this application, we are running both the Apache web server and the database server on the same machine.
+The database of choice is [PostgreSQL](https://www.postgresql.org).

 Install some necessary Python packages for working with PostgreSQL